Cat Peak

-Cat Peak is a 5940. ft mountain summit located within Olympic National Park in Clallam County of Washington state.
+Cat Peak is a 5940. ft mountain summit within Olympic National Park in Clallam County of Washington state.

 Description

 Set within the Daniel J. Evans Wilderness, Cat Peak is the westernmost peak of the Bailey Range, which is a subrange of the Olympic Mountains.
 With clear weather, the mountain can be seen by hikers from High Divide or Hurricane Hill.
 The nearest higher neighbor is Mount Carrie 1.24 mi to the east-southeast, and Mount Olympus rises 6.84 mi to the south.
 Precipitation runoff from the mountain drains north into Cat Creek which is a tributary of the Elwha River, and south into the Hoh River.
 Topographic relief is significant as the summit rises over 4,400 feet (1,340 m) above the Hoh River in approximately one mile.

 History

 The mountain's name has been officially adopted by the U.S. Board on Geographic Names.
 The peak is named in association with Cat Creek, which heads on the peak.
 The creek was christened "Wildcat Creek" by the 1889–90 Seattle Press Expedition because an expedition member killed a bobcat on February 28, 1890, where the creek joins the Elwha River.